tcosta84/blacklist/docs/source/api.rst

 Generating Tokens
 -----------------

-To allow your application to interact with the available APIs, a user/token must be created on the Admin Interface.
+To allow a client application to interact with the APIs, admin must create a user/token for the this application on the Admin Interface.

 Memcached
 =========